runabol/sicp-course/README.md

 Fork the repo.

-Study each item in sequence, checking off each item as you finish it before moving on to the next item on the list.
+Study each item in sequence, checking off each item as you finish it.

 The course makes use of the STK Scheme interpreter which can be downloaded and installed from [here](https://inst.eecs.berkeley.edu/~scheme/source/).